'Forever chemicals' can have far-reaching consequences, need more regulation in Canada, scientists say

 'Very significant legislative gap' for PFAS substances, says Environmental Defence's Muhannad Malas

-When Sandy Wynn-Stelt and her husband moved to a Christmas-tree farm in Rockford, Mich., in 1992, they thought they were buying their dream home.
+When Sandy Wynn-Stelt and her husband moved to a Christmas-tree farm in Rockford, Michigan in 1992, they thought they were buying their dream home.

 "It was surrounded by Christmas trees," Wynn-Stelt said.
 "Who doesn't want to live on a Christmas tree farm?"